bohnacker/svelte-number-spinner/README.md

 # svelte-number-spinner

 A number spinner component for Svelte.
 It's a simple input field with a number that can be controlled using the mouse or keyboard.
-Pressing *Alt* or *Shift* makes steps smaller or bigger.
+Pressing *Alt* or *Alt+Shift* makes steps smaller or bigger.

 ## Demo